Meeting and surpassing all audience expectations every day.

 That wouldn't matter.

-I mean, they don't have any problem calling blacks sell outs.
+I mean, they don't have any problem calling blacks sellouts.

-I mean, the congressional black Caucasians, the NAA L CP, if they think somebody's selling out the cause, they'll point it out.
+I mean, the Congressional Black Caucasians, the NAALCP, if they think somebody's selling out the cause, they'll point it out.

 Sorry, Trayvon Martin.

-It's the same thing.
+Well, now it's the same thing.

 That's what he did.

-And I'm saying not I'm not judging it.
+And I'm not judging it.

-I'm I'm a good liberal when it comes to this kind of stuff.
+I'm a good liberal when it comes to this kind of stuff.

-I'm just asking why didn't this make news until a couple of weeks before Haley goes into the National Football League Hall of Fame.
+Until a couple of weeks before Haley goes into the National Football League Hall of Fame.

-Anyway, Carly Fiorina.
+Anyway, Carly Fi Arena.

 You know, there are a lot of Republicans.